 General information on the situation after the transition period

-- EU companies wishing to import from or export to the UK must ensure that, from 1 January 2021, they have the EORI (Economic Operator Registration and Identification) number required for customs formalities.
+EU companies wishing to import from or export to the UK must ensure that, from 1 January 2021, they have the EORI (Economic Operator Registration and Identification) number required for customs formalities.

-Excerpts from the UK’s Border Operating Model:
+Excerpts from the UK’s statements and Border Operating Model:

 - Exports of high-priority plants and plant products require a phytosanitary certificate, pre-notification and checks.
 These products include: plants for planting, ware potatoes, some seeds and timber.
 The requirements also apply to used agricultural and forestry machinery.

 - The wooden packaging material must be treated and marked in accordance with the ISPM 15 standard.